ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 9. Click the **I have read the Master Service Agreement** checkbox and click **Place Order**.
 10. Your new storage allocation should be available in a few minutes.

+**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+To increase the number of your volumes please contact your sales representative.
+Read about increasing limits [here](managing-storage-limits.html).

+For the limit on simultaneous authorizations please see our [FAQs](File-Storage-FAQ.html)

 ### How to order Performance for {{site.data.keyword.filestorage_short}}

 1. From the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, click **Storage**, **{{site.data.keyword.filestorage_short}}** OR from {{site.data.keyword.BluSoftlayer_full}} Catalog click **Infrastructure** >** Storage** > **{{site.data.keyword.filestorage_short}}**.